-- Talk-back sessions with the Royal Shakespeare Company
+- Experience talk-back sessions with the Royal Shakespeare Company

 - Visit the Shakespeare Trust Museums

 Every third summer, Dr. Jennifer Cognard-Black and her spouse Dr. Andrew Cognard-Black lead a study tour examining Shakespeare in performance to Stratford-upon-Avon, England.
 This tour includes performances at the Royal Shakespeare Theatre, the Globe Theatre in London, and other additional sites of interest, such as performances in Oxford, Cambridge, or in the ruins of Kenilworth Castle.
 Plays at the RST and Globe run the gamut of Shakespeare’s oeuvre, including the most popular (The Merchant of Venice, As You Like It, King Lear, The Taming of the Shrew) and the little known (King John, Cymbeline, Measure for Measure, Richard II).
 Alongside these performances, participants attend lectures with world-renown Shakespeare scholars, such as Sir Stanley Wells (the editor of the Oxford edition of Shakespeare’s complete works), and have workshops with professionals who work directly with Royal Shakespeare Company (RSC) actors.
 In addition, the RSC actors themselves hold Q&A sessions with the group, and tour participants have a chance to visit all five of the Trust Properties, including Shakespeare’s Birthplace, Mary Arden’s Farm, and Anne Hathaway’s Cottage.
 During the course of the tour, students also have full access to the Shakespeare Centre’s vast archives, and librarians provide a documents display, often including an original First Folio.
 In addition to a day trip to London, each year there are excursions to sites of historical interest, such as to Cotswold towns in Warwickshire, to Ragley Hall, and/or to Warwick Castle.
-The course may also be themed.
-In past years, these themes have included connections between Shakespeare and culinary culture (“Billy’s Kitchen”) and a tour considering the commercialization of Shakespeare (“Branding Billy”).
+This year, the course will be themed on “Just Shakespeare: Power, Protest, and the Playhouse.”

-Coursework covers pre-trip lectures at SMCM for one week prior to leaving for England; once across the pond, group activities will last for approximately 15 days, followed by a free weekend for further study or travel on an individual basis.
+Coursework covers pre-trip lectures at SMCM for three days prior to leaving for England; once across the pond, group activities will last for approximately 15 days, followed by a free weekend for further study or travel on an individual basis.

-Students receive 4 credits for ENGL 355 and for the ELAW requirement with the ability to cross-list with TFMS, WGSX, or graduate-level credits in Education.
+Students receive 4 credits for ENGL 355 which makes progress toward graduating with a Global Scholars Distinction (GSD) with the ability to cross-list with THEA, HIST, SOCI, ENST, PHIL, MUST, WGSX, or graduate-level credits in Education.